 Chronic neediness and insecurity is a major problem.
 Why?
 Because your health, your wellbeing, and your happiness are all affected by your relationships more than any other factor.
 And your most intimate relationships have the biggest effect of all.

-In this article, written by Mark Tyrrell of Hypnosis Downloads, we’re going to look at some of the things that drive neediness and insecurity and, even more importantly, what you can do about it.
+In this guest article, written by my hypnotherapy trainer, Mark Tyrrell of Uncommon Knowledge, we’re going to look at some of the things that drive neediness, insecurity and jealousy.
+And, even more importantly, what you can do about it.

 Feeling needy and insecure in a relationship is horrible if you’re the one who is feeling the insecurity.
 The burden of fear and obsessive thoughts, of feeling powerless, of the awful awareness that all this neediness and insecurity may actually itself be destroying what you treasure most, can feel pretty unbearable.

 But it’s also tough for your partner.
 The truth is that being involved with a really insecure person can be hell.